-Keeping everything at a higher level, such as using raised beds, is a good way of doing this.
+Keeping most vegetation and plants at a higher level, such as using raised beds, is a good way of doing this.

 It’s also worth thinking about the plants that you have in your garden.

-Some might need watering more frequently than others and this could be a problem if watering plants is something you struggle doing – it’s always best to have a garden full of plants that you’re physically capable of maintaining.
+Some plants might need watering more frequently than others and this could be a problem if the daily watering plants is something you struggle doing – it’s always best to have a garden full of plants that you’re physically capable of maintaining.